 SPTH 6420.
 MULTICULTURAL LITERACY AND CULTURAL DIVERSITY.
-(3) This course will examine: cross-cultural attitudes toward speech disorders; fluency disorders in multicultural populations; hearing disorders in multicultural populations; different learning styles in multicultural populations; and sociolinguistic tools and techniques.
+(3) This course will examine: cross-cultural attitudes toward speech disorders; fluency disorders in multicultural populations; hearing disorders in multicultural populations; and sociolinguistic tools and techniques.

 SPTH 6430.
 CLINICAL PRACTICUM WITH MINORITY CHILDREN.
 (3) This course involves completing a practicum working with minority children.
 The clinical field experience will focus on assessment and remediation with minority children.
 Prerequisite: SPTH 6420.